Federal Direct Loans

 Once a student completes the process for a Federal Direct Loan and funds are disbursed, the student’s information regarding the loan is reported to the National Student Loan Database System (NSLDS) by the federal processor.
 The information on NSLDS is accessible by any institutional or governmental entity that has legal access to NSLDS.
 The information is updated as needed with regards to enrollment status, graduation dates, and additional loans taken.

-Students may also get access to NSLDS by accessing the website at https://www.nslds.ed.gov/nslds/nslds_SA and setting up an account.
+Students may also get access to NSLDS online and setup an account.

 Right to Cancel